-World Environment Day is celebrated annually on June 5th and was created to inspire people around the globe to become active about the environment and learn more about ways they can help to ensure the future of our planet is safe.
+World Environment Day is celebrated annually (every year) on June 5th and was created to inspire people around the globe to become active about the environment and learn more about ways they can help to ensure the future of our planet is safe.
 Find out more about World Environment Day!

 World Environment Day is here to remind us that the future of our planet rests in our hands!

 You can create a greener earth by doing something as simple as planting a garden